A particle's perspective on screening mechanisms: Acknowledgements

 \section{Acknowledgements}

-We thank Clare Burrage, Edmund Copeland, Baojiu Li, Iv\'an Mart\'inez Soler, Matteo Marcoli, and Peter Millington for useful discussions.
+We thank Clare Burrage, Clifford Burgess, Edmund Copeland, Baojiu Li, Iv\'an Mart\'inez Soler, Matteo Marcoli, Peter Millington, and Javier Rubio for useful discussions.
 This work is supported by the STFC under Grant No.~ST/T001011/1.